biocore/mmvec/README.md

 # Getting started

 To get started you can run a quick example as follows.
-This will generate microbe-metabolite conditional probabilities that are accurate up to rank.
+This will learn microbe-metabolite vectors (mmvec) which can be used to estimate microbe-metabolite conditional probabilities that are accurate up to rank.

 ```
 rhapsody mmvec \